desmonHak/kernel-callback-removal/NetworkKernelBypass/Readme.md

 ![Export Table](./screenshots/ExportTableInit.png)

-and we will use the highlighed bytes in green for our search to resolve the address of `NETIO!FeDefaultClassifyCallback`
+and we will use the highlighed bytes for our search to resolve the address of `NETIO!FeDefaultClassifyCallback`

 ## Usage
 <pre>